 Birding at Anahuac National Wildlife Refuge

-Anahuac National Wildlife Refuge is for the birds…and the bird enthusiasts.
-Many people flock here to observe the abundance of birds that call the refuge home.
-Hundreds of bird species, both native and migratory, can be seen throughout the year.
-Download this Bird Species Checklist, provided by U.S. Fish & Wildlife Service, for a full list of birds found at the refuge.
+Anahuac National Wildlife Refuge is for the birds….and the bird enthusiasts.
+Many people flock here to observe the plethora of birds that call the refuge home.
+Birdwatchers spot hundreds of bird species at the sanctuary every year.
+Common sightings include common gallinules, double-crested cormorants, great blue heron, and snowy egrets.

-There are numerous nature trails at the refuge that provide great birdwatching opportunities.
+Several trails are located throughout the refuge, which provide visitors with unique birdwatching opportunities.
 However, the Shoveler Pond Auto-Tour Loop is by far the most popular.
-This trail is completely paved and is accessible to both vehicles and pedestrians.
+This trail is completely paved and is accessible by vehicle.

-The auto-tour loop is approximately four miles long and circles around Shoveler Pond.
+The auto-tour loop is 2.6 miles long and circles around Shoveler Pond.
 Shoveler Pond gets its name from the northern shoveler, which is a duck that’s frequently seen swimming throughout the wetlands.
 The road is accessible through the main entrance to Anahuac National Wildlife Refuge.
 To get to the auto-tour loop, turn right immediately after passing the nature store and follow the road until it forks.
 At this point, it’s important to note that the road turns into a one-way street, so turning around is not permitted.
 Keep right at the fork in the road and continue around the loop for its entirety.

-The crested caracara is one of the most astounding birds you are likely to come across on this route.
-These unique birds of prey are common to the area and can be identified by their size and coloring.
-Crested caracaras stand nearly two feet tall and are covered in brown and white feathers.
-Adults display bright orange beaks and yellow-orange talons.
-Juveniles display pale coloring in both the beak and talons, making it easy to distinguish them from adults.
-Along Frozen Point Road, crested caracaras perch on fence posts and fly high in the sky, or rest atop the metal tower located in a field near Frozen Point Road.
+The crested caracara is one of the most astounding birds found along this route.
+These unique birds of prey commonly inhabit the area and are easy to identify by their size and coloring.
+Crested caracaras stand nearly 2 feet tall and are covered in brown and white feathers.
+Adults display bright orange beaks and yellow legs, while juveniles show lighter coloring.
+They commonly perch on fence posts, fly high in the sky, or rest atop the metal tower located in a field near Frozen Point Road.

 Visit Anahuac National Wildlife Refuge